-For a clear understanding we report an example in Figure \ref{fig:use_case_pipeline}.
-It demonstrates how different disaster-related classification models can be used in real-time image categorization.
-As presented in the figure the four different classification tasks such as {\em (i)} disaster types, {\em (ii)} informativeness, {\em (iii)} humanitarian, and {\em (iv)} damage severity assessment, can significantly help crisis responders during disaster events.
-For example, disaster types model can be used to detect real-time event detection as shown in Figure \ref{fig:use_case_landslide_event_detection}.
-Similarly, the informativeness model can be used to filter non-informative images, the humanitarian model can be used to look at fine-grained categories, and the damage severity model can be used to assess the severity of the damages.
+For a clear understanding we provide an example pipeline in Figure~\ref{fig:use_case_pipeline} which demonstrates how different disaster-related image classification models can be used in real-time for information categorization.
+As presented in the figure, the four different classification tasks such as {\em (i)} disaster types, {\em (ii)} informativeness, {\em (iii)} humanitarian, and {\em (iv)} damage severity assessment, can significantly help crisis responders during disaster events.
+For example, disaster type classification model can be used for real-time event detection as shown in Figure~\ref{fig:use_case_landslide_event_detection}.
+Similarly, the informativeness model can be used to filter non-informative images, the humanitarian model can be used to discover fine-grained categories, and the damage severity model can be used to assess the impact of the disaster.
 Current literature reports either one or two tasks using one or two network architectures.
-Another limitation was that there has been limited datasets for disaster-related image classification.
-Very recently the study by Alam et al. \cite{2020arXiv201108916A} developed a \textit{benchmark dataset},\footnote{We use the term \textit{Crisis Benchmark Dataset} through this paper to refer to it.} which is consolidated from existing publicly available resources.
-The development process of this dataset consists of data curation from different existing sources, development of new data for new tasks, creating non-overlapping\footnote{Duplicate images are identified in test and train sets and moved image from the test set to the train set.} training, development, and test sets.
+Another limitation is that there have been limited datasets for disaster-related image classification.
+Very recently the study by Alam et al.~\cite{FAlam:ASONAM20} developed a \textit{benchmark dataset},\footnote{We refer to this dataset as \textit{Crisis Benchmark Dataset} throughout the paper.} which is consolidated from existing publicly available resources.
+The development process of this dataset consists of data curation from different existing sources, development of new data for new tasks, creating non-overlapping\footnote{Duplicate images are identified between test and training sets and moved from the test set to the training set.} training, development, and test sets.
 The reported benchmark dataset targeted the four tasks as shown in Figure~\ref{fig:use_case_pipeline}.